-The Center for Genomics and Systems Biology Researchers participated in the Repton Foundation School STEAM week.
-They presented activities to students in the foundation years and introduced them to organisms used in research such as the fruit fly and Algae.
+In February 2020, the Center for Genomics and Systems Biology Researchers participated in the Repton Foundation School STEAM week.
+They presented activities to students in the foundation years and introduced them to organisms used in research, such as the fruit fly and Algae.
 Researchers also showed them different bacteria found in the Arabian Gulf and raised their awareness about living sustainably and protecting the planet.
-CGSB Researchers that took part in Repton Foundation School STEAM week were Alexandra Mystikou, Rana El Danaf, David Nelson, Stephan Kremb, and Julie Connelly.
+CGSB Researchers who participated in Repton Foundation School STEAM week were Alexandra Mystikou, Rana El Danaf, David Nelson, Stephan Kremb, and Julie Connelly.

-Enas Qudeimat, Associate Director of CGSB Operations, met with high school students at the annual 2019 Career Day at GEMS American Academy in Abu Dhabi.
+Enas Qudeimat, Head of CGSB Administration and Outreach, met with high school students at the annual 2019 Career Day at GEMS American Academy in Abu Dhabi.
 She provided an opportunity to improve students' understanding of pursuing a career in research and decisions to be made along the way.

 In February 2018, Hala Fahs, Senior Research Scientist, presented at the primary school Lycée Mondo Careers Development Forum: Building Students Enthusiasm for Science and Research.

 In 2016, Basel Khraiwesh, Senior Research Scientist, spoke at The German International School Career Day about his career path as a research scientist and his passion for molecular biology.

 In 2016 the Center for Genomics and Systems Biology hosted high school students from Al Nahda High School.
 The A- and AS-level biology students had the opportunity to work at the CGSB fly room under the supervision of Justin Blau.
 Students were able to set up a circadian behavioral experiment and analyze their data.
 They also participated in an Experimental Research Building tour and were enthused about science and NYUAD.